CommsenArchive/wedeploy-client/java-client/README.md

 If you are building Java (SpringBoot like) microservices to be deployed on WeDeploy - consider [Eccentric Modularity](https://github.com/azzazzel/EM)!

-Have a look at the [source code of `tests` module](tests/src/test/java) for example of using the APIs!
+Have a look at the [source code of `tests` module](tests/src/test/java/com/commsen/wedeploy/client) for examples of using the APIs!

 ## License